• Skip to primary navigation

 It’s a practice that can help you boost self-awareness, improve decision-making, and achieve greater peace of mind.

-Take a pen and paper and journal the deep thoughts that come to your mind when around the campfire.
+Take a pen, paper, and journal the deep thoughts that come to your mind when around the campfire.

 9. Play “20 Questions” or “Would You Rather?”